cardano-scaling/hydra/security/RFP.md

 Denial of service through the network (contesting a close becoming impossible, etc.)

-### Hydra head protocol implementation is immune to API attacks
+### Hydra head protocol implementation faithfully reflects the head state through the API

 TODO

+We don't care about being attacked through the API.

 If we state that API is only accessible through local loopback then it's probably just an obvious demonstration here.
 But it might lead to interesting discoveries like what installation instructions we share with the users to optimize for their security.